alsurtees/alsurtees/README.md

-I've never seen anythin worse than the code written here.
+I've never seen anything worse than the code written here.

 <!---
 alsurtees/alsurtees is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.